charlescol/schema-manager/how-to/create-registry.md

 ### Implement the buildReferences Method

 The buildReferences method creates an array of references for the schema based on its dependencies.
-It looks up the dependencies and retrieves their namespaces from namespaceMap, then maps them to their corresponding subjects.
+It looks up the dependencies and retrieves their namespaces from dependenciesNameMap, then maps them to their corresponding subjects.
+A full example of the name mapping for Protobuf files with is shown in the [Overview](overview.md#parser-output) section.

 ```typescript
   public buildReferences(